hv0905/ModernMessageBoxLibForWPF/readme.md

 ## Import

-We are Strongly recommand you to use Nuget to import the package.
+We are strongly recommend you to use Nuget to import the package.
 Start this command in Package Manage Console:
 ```
 PM> Install-Package ModernMessageBoxLib